 Past recipients of the Pamela M.B.
 Studwell Tobacco Policy Award:

 2012: Dennise Whitley

 2014: Carol Coles

 2018: MaineHealth Health Index Team (Tim Cowan, Nancy Mooney, Kate Allerding)

 Public Health Policy Champion Award

 This award recognizes a policymaker who has made a significant contribution to public health in Maine.
-This award was new for 2019, and Representative Jay McCreight (D-Harpswell) was the inaugural recipient.
+This award was new for 2018.
+Past recipients of the Public Health Policy Champion Award:

 Public Health Journalism Award

 This award recognizes a journalist who has made a significant contribution to public health in Maine.
-This award was new for 2019, and Matt Stone (Bangor Daily News) was the inaugural recipient.
+This award was new for 2018.
+Past recipients of the Public Health Journalism Award: